Applying for student aid | Manitoba Student Aid

 Manitoba Student Aid is committed to continuous improvement, with the goal of simplifying processes and enhancing student satisfaction.
 Every year, changes are being implemented to further simplify the process of applying for and obtaining funding.

-The Government of Canada and Manitoba have integrated some of the administration of their student loan programs effective July 1, 2023.
-For Manitoba Student Aid (MSA) borrowers, this means that the loan disbursement and repayment of Manitoba student loans will be managed by the National Student Loans Service Centre (NSLSC).
+The Governments of Canada and Manitoba have integrated some of the administration of their student loan programs.
+For Manitoba Student Aid (MSA) borrowers, this means that the loan disbursement and repayment of Manitoba Student Loans are now managed by the National Student Loans Service Centre (NSLSC).
 Students will continue to submit new student loan applications, requests for reassessments and appeals for funding to MSA as that part of the MSA program is not changing.

 Frequently Asked Questions about the Canada-Manitoba Integrated Student Loan